 Prerequisites: INRW 0302, MATH 0300.

-Overview of computer systems - hardware, operating systems, and microcomputer application software, including the Internet, word processing, spreadsheets, presentation graphics, and databases.
-Current issues such as the effect of computers on society, and the history and use of computers in business, educational, and other modern settings are also studied.
-This course is not intended to count toward a student's major field of study in business or computer science.
+Overview of computer systems-hardware, operating systems, the Internet, and application software including word processing, spreadsheets, presentation graphics, and databases.
+Current topics such as the effect of computers on society, and the history and use of computers in business, educational, and other interdisciplinary settings are also studied.
+This course is not intended to count toward a student's major field of study in business or computer science

-COSC 1336 PROGRAMMING FUNDAMENTALS I (2-4) Credit: 3
+COSC 1336 PROGRAMMING FUNDAMENTALS I

+Prerequisites: TSI Satisfied.
 This course introduces the fundamental concepts of structured programming, and provides a comprehensive introduction to programming for computer science and technology majors.
 Topics include software development methodology, data types, control structures, functions, arrays, and the mechanics of running, testing, and debugging.
 This course assumes computer literacy.
 (This course is included in the Field of Study Curriculum for Computer Science.)